Ojasvi-jain/Ojasvi-jain/README.md

 - 💬 Ask me about Python, javascript and git
 - 🤔Adjectives: Curious, humorous, friendly and that's pretty much it😉
 - ⚡ Fun fact: I can solve a rubiks cube😎 and love to play CHESS
-- 📫 I would love to have a chat feel completely free to reach me at :
+- 📫 I would love to have a chat feel completely free to reach me :
     Dm me on [<img height = "24" src="https://github.com/Ojasvi-jain/Ojasvi-jain/blob/master/Assets/Discord-Logo.png">](https://discord.com/users/732895521215086697) `#Oj6955`
     or
     Mail me at `ojasvi.jaain@gmail.com`